Leon Henkin: Life in Berkeley

 Among the research trips that Henkin did throughout the years are his visits to universities in Hanover, Princeton, and Colorado, as well as to several European Universities, such as Oxford (in the United Kingdom), and others in Yugoslavia, Spain, Portugal and France.
 In 1979, with his second Fulbright Grant, Henkin spent a year in Israel, in Haifa, at the Department of Science Education of the Technion University.
 On this occasion he also visited two universities in Egypt.
 In 1982 he first visited Spain.
 He gave conferences at several universities, including those in Barcelona, Madrid and Seville.

 Henkin had an active role in research and teaching, but his activities at the university went far beyond that.
 In addition to the dedication he put in his teaching as well as in guiding the Group in Logic and the Methodology of Science, he held some administrative positions; he was director of the Department of Mathematics from 1966 to 1968, and subsequently from 1983 to 1985.
 One of the activities to which he devoted most energy was the teaching of mathematics, on which he also did some research.

 On some occasions Henkin attended his children's schools to talk to elementary school children about maths, talking to them about "the negative numbers", or "how to subtract by addition".
 Around that time (about 1960), Henkin began to alternate his research work in mathematics with research work in teaching mathematics; the latter became increasingly frequent.

 In 1991 he was granted the title of Professor Emeritus at the University of Berkeley and retired.

 Retirement and death

 After he retired, Henkin continued to work on math teaching projects.
 In 1991, he took part in a summer course program at Mills College intended to give talented women from across the nation an education in mathematics to prepare them for college.
 Finally, Ginette and Henkin moved to Oakland, where Henkin died a few years later, in November 2006.

-Always kind to his students and colleagues, whom he frequently invited to his home to enjoy evenings with Ginette, he is remembered as a brilliant researcher, a teacher committed to his discipline and a person who showed solidarity with his community.

 One of the phrases that best captures the sentiment expressed in various testimonies of his students is that given by Douglas Hofstadter: "I feel very fortunate to have been his graduate student since I learned from him much more than logic.
 It is his humanity that conquered my heart.
 I always wish I am not less kind to my graduate students and no less eager to follow their professional growth after graduation than he was to me".